alexandremacedo/figaros/mobile/README.md

   <a href="#license">Licença</a>
 </p>

-# gobarber-mobile
+# Figaro's mobile
-Gobarber App interface built with React Native + Redux + Redux saga + Hooks.
+Figaro's mobile app is an interface built with React Native + Redux + Redux saga + Hooks.

 ## Pré requisitos